flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/f-pln.md

 - DEPARTURE (1L)
     - Used for selecting the departure runway and procedure.
-    - Only available on origin or alternate airport.
+    - Only available on origin airport.

 - FIX INFO (1R)
     - Used for entering radial, radius and abeam intercept points.
-    - Only available on departure or alternate departure airport.
+    - Only available on the current FROM waypoint (first waypoint when opening the F-PLN page).
     - See the [FIX INFO Guide](../../advanced-guides/flight-planning/fixinfo.md) for more information.

 - ARRIVAL (1R)
     - Used for selecting the arrival runway and procedures (STAR, APPR, TRANS, etc.)
+    - Only available on the destination airport.
     - See [ARRIVAL Page](#arrival-page)

 - OFFSET (2L)